 We recommend this form to B12 deficiency patients with tobacco amblyopia, cyanide toxicity, and/or early hereditary optic nerve atrophy (Leber’s disease).
 Remember to always monitor nitric oxide levels during administration.
 However, if you can get methyl or adenosyl B12 instead, do that.
 It is always the better route.

 And so, the best vitamin B12 forms are…

 Adenosyl B12 and methyl B12 are the native forms of vitamin B12, bypassing several steps in the absorption cycle.
 Both of them absorb, retain, and increase tissue concentration much better.
 As a result, they often produce clinical results far superior to what either cyano or hydroxo B12 can offer.
 Their use offers significant benefits and should be the first line of defense against conditions that may benefit from B12.

 But, if you had to choose, which of them is the superior choice?

 Remember, these two forms of vitamin B12 inter-convert.
 If you have a rare condition that prevents this conversion, you’ll have to use a combination of both.

-For most people, however, methyl B12 is enough, and is the best choice.
+For most people, however, methyl B12 is enough, and the best choice for recovery.
 It shows distinct neuroprotective effects, as it improves nerve regeneration and brings synaptic transmutations and diminished neurotransmitters back to normal levels.